lvgl/lvgl/docs/widgets/span.rst

 -----------------------

-Spangroups store their children differently from normal objects, so normal functions for getting children won’t work.
+Spangroups store their children differently from normal objects, so normal functions for getting children won't work.

 :cpp:expr:`lv_spangroup_get_child(spangroup, id)` will return a pointer to the child span at index ``id``.
 In addition, ``id`` can be negative to index